abaral121/nn-mnist/README.md

 # nn-mnist
-An attempt using neural networks on the MINIST data set Special thanks to Harrison/Sentdex
+An attempt using neural networks on the MINIST data set.
+Special thanks to Harrison/Sentdex